G21 Regional Emissions & Renewable Energy Roadmap

 G21 Renewables project

-Our climate is changing (as a result of human-induced global warming).
+Our climate is changing.
 Without action, climate change is projected to have severe consequences across the planet, including our region, posing significant risks to the our communities, business and environment.

 Many of the organisations involved in the G21 have begun to take action to reduce their contribution of greenhouse gases to the atmosphere.